-DoorKing's 1803/1808/1810 Telephone Entry Systems can be programmed from the keypad on the front of the phone system, or remotely from an off premise location using a touch tone telephone.
-When programming from an off site location with a touch-tone telephone, the RING jumper MUST be installed on the circuit board (see 2.3.5).
+The DoorKing 1802 Telephone Entry Systems can be programmed from the keypad on the front of the entry system (Recommended), or remotely from an off premise location using a touch tone telephone.
+When programming from an off site location with a touch-tone telephone, the RING iumper MUST be installed on the circuit board (see 2.3.5).
 We recommend that you do not attempt programming from an off site location until you become familiar with these programming instructions.